celo-org/docs/docs/developer-resources/celo-dapp-gallery.md

 Santym is a platform that allows Africans to have access to U.S Banking with crypto integration.
 Santym's available on [github](https://github.com/Santym-Inc/santym.fi).
 Santym is currently working on an African Stablecoin Exchange that allows continental currencies to be easily swapped on celo's blockchain.

+## Into The Verse

+Into the Verse is a Pixel Parallel Universe, connecting players on Celo.
+We have a Play2Earn NFT Dungeon Loot Game, game storefront and Token Swaps on Celo.
+Open Sourced on [github](https://github.com/Into-The-Verse/), we aim to bridge Defi and Gaming through token gated Pixel Metaverses.

 ## Add your app to this list

 _Are you building on Celo?
 To add your project, please submit a pull request updating this page!_